yash-chase/instagram/README.md

 Nowadays [Instagram has an official API][official] and many 3rd-party web sites that do interesting things with people's photos and data.
+And also leak the data ,they are spying the user ..

 ## The code